Loading slang details...

 "vlyubitsya (влюбиться)" means To fall in love (standard, but fundamental to dating terms).
 In Russia, the nuance may be more specific.

-"People use "vlyubitsya (влюбиться)" to mean to fall in love (standard, but fundamental to dating terms)."
+"They used "vlyubitsya (влюбиться)" to mean To fall in love (standard, but fundamental to…, and the group instantly got it."

 Context-dependent